Tower Block (film): Plot

 The fire escape is exposed to the sniper's gunfire, so they force open the lift door.
 It is boobytrapped with a shotgun, however, which kills Jeff.
 Becky, Kurtis, and Paul climb down the lift shaft, but discover the ground-floor exit door has been blocked with a skip and return to the top floor.
 Jenny suggests the emoticons symbolise the three wise monkeys and that the sniper is targeting them because they let Jimmy be killed and refused to speak to the police about it.
 She then walks into her flat to be shot dead alongside her children.

 The largest of the posters has been stuck on the door of the flat occupied by Gary and Mark.
 Kurtis forces them to admit that they were the two masked men who chased and beat Jimmy because he had withheld money from them after they used him as a drug courier; they claim they did not mean to kill him.
 Nevertheless, Kurtis forces them into the flat where the sniper kills both of them.

 Believing they can now leave because Jimmy's killers are dead, Carol runs down the fire escape, followed by Daniel.
 The sniper lets them reach the ground and then kills both of them.
 It is now obvious that he intends to execute all of them for refusing to help the police.
 The survivors have now been trapped for two days.
 They hatch a plan to tie all the building's fire hoses together and for one of them to climb down to the ground from the roof on the far side, where the sniper cannot see.
-Paul volunteers to go.
+Paul, an alcoholic volunteers to go after having a drink to suppress his DT's.
 Violet opens the door to the roof and is killed by another shotgun boobytrap.
 Becky, Kurtis, and Paul climb to the roof and secure the hoses, and Paul begins to climb down.
 The sniper, however, shoots the top of the hose until it breaks, and Paul falls to his death.
 Becky and Kurtis barely manage to get back inside.

 As a final act of desperation, the three survivors set fire to the top floor, hoping someone will see the fire and alert the emergency services.
 They then climb down the lift shaft.
 Kurtis falls and breaks his leg.
-Property developer Kevin (Christopher Fulford) and his assistant Eddie (Tony Jayawardena) arrive and spot the flames, but before they can call the fire brigade, the gunman shoots them both at close range.
+Property developer Kevin and his assistant Eddie arrive and spot the flames, but before they can call the fire brigade, the gunman shoots them both at close range.
 He then enters the building after throwing in a smoke grenade.
 Becky sneaks out and finds a nail gun in Kevin's pick-up truck.
 Using this the three survivors manage to subdue the gunman and remove his mask, only to discover it is DC Devlin, who has cracked after endless lack of assistance in the cases he is investigating.
 After a struggle, Becky kills him with the nail gun and the survivors walk outside with the sound of approaching sirens.